Xastir/Xastir/README.developers.md

       cd build
       ../configure [options]
       make

+  This is strictly a sanity check to make sure that everything that's in the repository really, truly is ready to go.
+If you've been following good coding and testing practices and the continuous integration testing is working properly, this step isn't really necessary.
+But it's good to be sure.

 - If the sanity check above worked, you can throw away the testing tarball and unpacked code: